 Observation impact from LB (red) and from ensemble sensitivity method (green)

-✓ The ensemble sensitivity method has a stronger signal when the observation has negative impact on the forecast.
+- ✓ Like adjoint method, ensemble sensitivity method can detect the observation poor quality (11th observation location) - ✓ The ensemble sensitivity method has a stronger signal when the observation has negative impact on the forecast.

 Summary for forecast sensitivity to obs.